 How To Get A Job On A Cruise Ship

-Quick note: I know you’re excited to learn how to get a job on a cruise ship so you can travel the world AND earn money while doing it.
-Which is why I brought in the perfect person to teach you how.
+Quick note: I know you’re excited to learn how to get a job on a cruise ship so you can travel the world AND earn money while doing it, which is why I brought in the perfect person to teach you how.

-Amanda Hathorn-Geary spent a decade at sea, seeing the world and climbing the ranks from crew member to HR Manager where she was responsible for hiring new crew members like you (talk about having the inside scoop!).
+Amanda Hathorn-Geary spent a decade at sea, seeing the world and climbing the ranks from crew member to HR Manager, where she was responsible for hiring new crew members like you (talk about having the inside scoop!).
 Now, she helps travelers and landlubbers like us land the best cruise ship jobs out there.

-In this outstanding free resource she shares her expert advice to help you find work on board a cruise ship (even if you have no experience).
+In this outstanding free resource, she shares her expert advice to help you find work on board a cruise ship, even if you have no experience.

 This article is part of an ongoing series created to help you land awesome travel jobs and seasonal work so you can travel the world and get paid to do it.